 RTMP streaming establishes an encrypted session between the Flash Player client and Adobe Media Server to deliver video and real-time communications.
 RTMP requires a server connection for every stream being delivered.
 RTMP scaling is achieved by chaining multiple servers together to cache video content.
 RTMP is compatible with applications developed using Flash Player or AIR.

 HTTP streaming does not maintain a persistent connection.
 Video is delivered by a series of HTTP requests from the player that is controlled by manifest files.
 Video is broken up into a series of smaller files (called segments or fragments) that are cached in the network to reach large scale.
 Protection is applied when files are packaged into the smaller fragments or segments.

 Adobe Media Server supports two HTTP file formats: HLS for iOS devices and HDS for Flash Player compatible devices.
 HTTP streaming is optimised for mobile delivery because of its caching features.

 What's the difference between HLS and HDS?

-HLS is a file container format optimized for Apple devices.
+HLS is a file container format optimised for Apple devices.
 The container supports H.264/AAC-encoded video/audio and is based on MPEG-2 transport stream (TS).
 All video delivered to iOS (including AIR for IOS) must use this format.

-HDS is a file container format optimized for applications that run in Flash Player.
+HDS is a file container format optimised for applications that run in Flash Player.
 The container also supports H.264/AAC-encoded video/audio and is based on MPEG-4 TS.
 HDS is not supported on AIR for iOS.

 Why are H.264 and AAC+ codecs so important?